Use of Force, Prohibition of

 D. Exceptions to the Prohibition

-37 The relevance of the prohibition of the use of force cannot be assessed without taking a look at the recognized exceptions to it, ie at the grounds on which the use of armed force by a State can be justified today on the basis of a norm of international law.
-Since the proscriptive norm, outlawing any kind of armed force between States, is the basic rule, a State who wishes to invoke an exception to that rule in order to justify forcible actions in its international relations, will carry the burden of showing that the invoked justification exists as a legal norm in abstracto and that its preconditions were fulfilled in a given case of armed force.
+36 The relevance of the prohibition of the use of force cannot be assessed without taking a look at the recognized exceptions to it, ie at the grounds on which the use of armed force by a State can be justified today on the basis of a norm of international law.
+Since the proscriptive norm, outlawing any kind of armed force between States, is the basic rule, a State that wishes to invoke an exception to that rule in order to justify forcible actions in its international relations, will carry the burden of showing that the invoked justification exists as a legal norm in abstracto and that its preconditions were fulfilled in a given case of armed force.
 It is probable that the protective and stabilizing function of the prohibition of the use of force rests, to a considerable extent, on that shift of the burden of argument, and, as was pointed out earlier (at para.
 2 above), current international practice and legal argument with regard to the use of force mainly focus on exceptions to the basic rule and on their prerequisites.
 Three exceptions to the prohibitions of the use of force can be found in universally binding treaties, while two (controversial) others are discussed as unwritten norms of customary law.

 1. Right to Self-Defence